-I am providing you with the annual report required by Executive Order 13019, Supporting Families: Collecting Delinquent Child Support Obligations (Sept.
-28, 1996), on the implementation of the Debt Collection Improvement Act of 1996 (DCIA) as it relates to the collection of delinquent child support obligations.
+Annual reporting to you is required by Executive Order 13019, Supporting Families: Collecting Delinquent Child Support Obligations, dated September 28, 1996, concerning the implementation of the Executive Order and the provisions of the Debt Collection Improvement Act of 1996 (DCIA) applicable to delinquent child support obligations.

-The Department of the Treasury (Treasury) has been offsetting federal tax refund payments to collect delinquent child support since 1982.
-The DCIA extended Treasury's offset authority to certain federal non-tax payments, such as payments to federal contractors.
-A key objective of Executive Order 13019 is to collect delinquent child support obligations through the offset of non-tax federal payments.
+The Department of the Treasury (Treasury) has been intercepting federal tax refund payments to collect delinquent child support debts since 1982.
+The DCIA extended Treasury's authority to collect these debts by permitting the offset of certain federal non-tax payments, such as payments to federal contractors.